Viivi Vainikka

-Viivi Vainikka (born 23 December 2001) is a Finnish ice hockey player and member of the Finnish national team, currently playing in the Swedish Women's Hockey League (Svenska damhockeyligan; SDHL) with Luleå HF/MSSK.
+Viivi Vainikka (born 23 December 2001) is a Finnish ice hockey player for Luleå HF/MSSK of the Swedish Women's Hockey League (Svenska damhockeyligan; SDHL) and member of the Finnish national team.

 Playing career

 Vainikka began playing hockey at the age of five.
 She made her debut in the Naisten Liiga, the top flight of Finnish women's hockey at the age of 15 with Team Kuortane.
 Across four years with the team, she scored 129 points in 112 games.
 After scoring a career-best 52 points in 30 games in the 2018–19 season, including 28 goals, she won the Emma Laaksonen Award for fair play.

 She left Finland to sign a two-year contract with Luleå HF/MSSK in Sweden ahead of the 2020–21 SDHL season, joining the roster with the highest concentration of Finnish national team players in the world, Finland included.
 She scored twice in her first two SDHL games.
 In November 2020, along with four other Finnish national team and Luleå teammates, she was forced to miss several SDHL games while being quarantined under Finnish law after a national team camp where a player tested positive for COVID-19.